![]() |

 the hospital to see that Dachande had been eating and drinking the food

-that Lance had left out for her, but no Dachande.
+that was left out for her, but no Dachande.
 I was starting to

-worry at how long she had been gone, when the next night I practically
+worry about how long she had been gone, when the next night I practically

-stepped on her when walking into the hedgie room to check the dishes.
+stepped on her when walking into the hedgehog room.

-Boy was I happy to see that wiggly little nose!
+Boy was I happy to see that wiggly little nose pointed at me!
 Our most daring escape distinction goes to Lily-of-the-Valley.
 She

 which was placed on a shelf that is eye-level to me.
-Lance had fed
+She was due

-day (she was due to have babies), much to my horror, she was gone!
+to have babies and when I went to check on her, much to my horror, she was gone!

 Somehow the lid hadn’t been snapped on entirely tight and she must